CraftedTalesOrg/site/.github/instructions/database.instructions.md

 - ❌ Do NOT edit files in `drizzle/` — they are auto-generated
 - ❌ Do NOT skip migration generation after schema changes
 - ❌ Do NOT use relation names that match column names
-- ❌ Do NOT define many-to-many relations with `.through()` — use junction table pattern
 - ❌ Do NOT forget `onDelete: 'cascade'` for child foreign keys (unless using SET NULL for soft-delete)
 - ❌ Do NOT use `any` types — leverage Drizzle's type inference
 - ❌ Do NOT create duplicate junction tables — check existing schema first